mgawan/mhm2_staging/docs/mhm_guide.md

 **`-i, --insert INT:INT`**

 The insert size for paired reads: the first integer is the average insert size for the paired reads, and the second integer is the standard deviation of the insert sizes.
-MHM will automatically attempt to compute these values so this parameter is usually not necessary.
-However, there are certain cases where it may be useful, for example, if MHM prints a warning about being unable to compute the insert size because of the nature of the reads, or if only doing scaffolding.
-MHM will also compare its computed value to any option set on the command line and print a warning if the two differ significantly; this is useful for confirming assumptions about the insert sise distribution.
+MHM2 will automatically attempt to compute these values so this parameter is usually not necessary.
+However, there are certain cases where it may be useful, for example, if MHM2 prints a warning about being unable to compute the insert size because of the nature of the reads, or if only doing scaffolding.
+MHM2 will also compare its computed value to any option set on the command line and print a warning if the two differ significantly; this is useful for confirming assumptions about the insert sise distribution.

 **`-k, --kmer-lens INT,INT,...`**

 The *k*-mer lengths used for the contigging rounds.
-MHM performs one or more contigging rounds, each of which performs *k*-mer counting, followed by a deBruijn graph traversal, then alignment and local assembly to extend the contigs.
+MHM2 performs one or more contigging rounds, each of which performs *k*-mer counting, followed by a deBruijn graph traversal, then alignment and local assembly to extend the contigs.
 Typically, multiple rounds are used with increasing values of *k* - the shorter values are useful for low abundance genomes, whereas the longer *k* values are useful for resolving repeats.
 This option defaults to `-k 21,33,55,77,99`, which is fine for reads of length 150.
 For shorter or longer reads, it